 CHURCH SPONSORED ART

 Few aspects of Mormonism are spared from the perils of truth seeking.
 Images help to create powerful mental visualizations.
-As one navigates a thoughtful exploration of the Book of Mormon and other LDS truth claims, it is important to recognize that nearly every piece of Church promoted art promotes an idealized and, in many cases, false narrative, including the sailing ship, swords, armor, massive walled cities, horses, Joseph openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute the images.
+As one navigates a thoughtful exploration of the Book of Mormon and other LDS truth claims, it is important to recognize that nearly every piece of Church-promoted art contains an idealized and, in many cases, false narrative, including the sailing ship, swords, armor, massive walled cities, horses, Joseph Smith openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute their own images.

 LAMENTING LOSS OF CONTROL

-Apostle Russell M. Ballard openly admitted in 2016 that the Church has been taken off guard by the Internet.
+Apostle Russell M. Ballard openly admitted in 2016 that the LDS Church has been taken off guard by the Internet.
 In the good ol’ days, he argues, “Few students came in contact with alternative interpretations… It was only a generation ago that our young people’s access to information about our history, doctrine, and practices was basically limited to materials printed by the Church.
 Few students came in contact with alternative interpretations.
 Mostly, our young people lived a sheltered life.”
 This statement seems disingenuous, considering how hard Ballard and his contemporaries worked to shelter so many Mormons from factual Church history.

-The days Russell M. Ballard speaks of, the days when the Church controlled and limited available information, are on display in Boyd Packer’s infamous The Mantle Is Far Far Greater Than The Intellect.
-Boyd’s talk casts doubt on intellectual rigor and academic training and stands as one of the most infamous assaults on scholarly inquiry within the Mormon tradition.
+The days Russell M. Ballard speaks of, the days when the Church controlled and limited available information, are on display in Elder Boyd Packer’s infamous The Mantle Is Far Far Greater Than The Intellect.
+Packer’s talk casts doubt on intellectual rigor and stands as one of the most infamous assaults on scholarly inquiry within the Mormon tradition.
 Packer stated: “I have a hard time with historians because they idolize the truth.
 The truth is not uplifting; it destroys…Historians should tell only that part of the truth that is inspiring and uplifting.”
 This sentiment of suppression remained a common thread among many of the modern apostles and prophets of the LDS Church, and ushered them directly into the problems they are experiencing today as members increasingly encounter inconvenient truths.